-In Roman mythology, Romulus and his twin brother Remus were the children of Rhea Silvia and Mars (or in some variations the demi-god hero Hercules).
-Romulus and Remus are best known for being the founders of the city of Rome.
-Their story is recorded by many authors including Virgil who claims their birth and adventures were fated in order for Rome to be founded.
+In Roman mythology, Romulus and his twin brother Remus were the founders of the city of Rome.
+They were the children of Rhea Silvia and Mars (or in some variations the demi-god hero Hercules) and their story is recorded by many authors including Virgil who claims their birth and adventures were fated in order for Rome to be founded.

 The Birth & Parentage of Romulus & Remus